SHC - Secure Hosted Checkout

 Obtaining an SHC Token for SHC

-SHC tokens are obtained by having the merchant’s server call the shc.titan.uat.ca.payfacto.cloud/secure-hosted-checkout/v1/session endpoint.
+SHC tokens are obtained by having the merchant’s server call the shc.titan.uat.ca.payfacto.cloud/secure-hosted-checkout/v1/sessions endpoint.
 This endpoint is RESTful in that it expects a JSON object as input and returns a JSON object as output.
 An example of a request is given below:

 javascript